 Final Assessment

-This JM Bullion comparison finds they perform well on the fundamentals that matter most for buyers focused on standard bullion: competitive premiums, fast shipping from Las Vegas (typically 3–5 days), and straightforward transactions without loyalty program complexity.
-On equivalent products, their premiums frequently run lower than APMEX — a difference that adds up in ounces accumulated over time on significant purchase volume.
+JM Bullion performs well on the fundamentals that matter most for buyers focused on standard bullion: competitive premiums, fast shipping from Las Vegas (typically 3-5 days), and straightforward transactions.
+Their premiums frequently run lower than APMEX on equivalent products -- a difference that adds up over time on significant purchase volume.

 APMEX justifies higher premiums for collectors who need rare items and specialty products unavailable elsewhere.
-Goldco serves customers converting retirement accounts who want professional IRA guidance and ongoing account management.
+SD Bullion's promotional model rewards buyers who check pricing regularly and time purchases around specials.

 — The PreppersGoldIRA Team